 I did actually think I had miss heard Linda, the owner, at first and I kind of looked at Nick as if to say…did she just say Lily??
 After a while cuddling all of the pups who were running everywhere, playing, rolling around, wanting to be cuddled, I double checked with the lady.
 The one I had come to see, she is called Lily?
 Yes said Linda, my granddaughter named her.
 I cant get over the coincidence and I felt it was meant to be.

-Lily enjoyed her little weekend break in North Wales with us, here she is watching whats going on intently, as down the garden Murphy was sitting by Nick cooking on the bbq waiting for any sausages that might come his way.
-Lily, at this point, has just realized there could be food going!
+Lily enjoyed her little weekend break in North Wales with us, here she is watching whats going on intently, as down the garden Nicholas was getting the bbq ready and the sausages were waiting!

 Here is Lily having a whale of a time on the beach at Llansteffan, in Carmarthenshire.